 Moravian cookies lend a subtle sweet spice to this bright lemony tart, which makes an impressive ending to a celebratory meal.
 Our recipe calls for a prepared lemon curd to streamline prep.

-These moist cakes are filled with a sweet surprise: tangy lime curd.
-A lime flavored glaze and a dusting of toasted coconut tops them off.
+These moist cakes are filled with a sweet surprise: tangy Meyer lemon curd.
+A generous piping of whipped cream tops them off.

 If you love billowy meringue, this is the pie for you.
 It is piled extra high above a perfectly tart-sweet, silky smooth lemon filling.